a2geek/scullion/README.md

 Cleans up after your Cloud Foundry development activities, so you don't have to.

+## Processing hypothesis/overview

+* Cloud Foundry makes deploying applications really easy.
+* Developers don't like to clean up after themselves and CF tends to get cluttered.
+* Go has interesting concurrency capabilities with goroutines and channels.
+* By defining processing stages that emit results to the next stage dynamic rules can be defined.

 ## TODO

 Beyond what is noted elsewhere, additional items: